 Holger the Dane is a legendary warrior who appears in legends from the Viking Age.
 He sits in the basement (the casemates) and is a very impressive and powerful figure.
 If Denmark is attacked, he will wake up and fight for his country.

 It is 46 kilometers from Copenhagen to Kronborg Castle.
-You can either join our tour the GRAND DAY TRIP AROUND COPENHAGEN or you can drive up there or take a train from the Central Station in Copenhagen to the town of Helsingør (Elsinore) and then walk to the castle.
+The easiest way to get there is to take a train from the central station in Copenhagen to the town of Helsingør (Elsinore) and then walk to the castle.
+The train ride takes 45 minutes and the walk is another 15-20 minutes.
+The timetable for the trains can be found here.